-The purpose of Advanced Pharmacy Practice Experiences (APPE) is to enable you to apply the facts, information, and concepts gained in didactic coursework in "real-life" situations.
-The APPE rotations do not emphasize the need to gain knowledge of abstract theories, but rather use an integrative approach to learning that includes experience and interactions between you and your preceptor in various health care settings to turn didactic knowledge into practical knowledge; to assist you in your final transition from student to pharmacist!
+Congratulations to our students for reaching an important milestone and thanks to our preceptors for mentoring our students to reach higher professional goals.
+The purpose of Advanced Pharmacy Practice Experiences (APPE) is to apply the facts, information, and concepts gained in didactic coursework in "real-life" situations.
+The APPE rotations do not emphasize the need to gain knowledge of abstract theories, but rather use an integrative approach to learning that includes experience and interactions between the students and preceptors in various health care settings to turn didactic knowledge into practical knowledge.